 Failing the synergy test

 If value chain activity B no longer benefits from being jointly operated with value chain activity A, then it’s time to outsource value chain activity B. Suppose that synergies are absent (i.e., V(AB) ≤ V(A) + V(B)).
-Then as long as the change in ownership does not destroy value, then a failure to pass the synergy test (i.e., V(AB) ≤ V(A) + V(B)) is sufficient to pass the outsourcing test.
-An ownership change could destroy value of the unit that is outsourced (i.e., O[B] < V[B]) if valuable people would leave the unit or if the unit is transferred to the new owner without proper compensation to the original owners (e.g. an upfront payment or guaranteed lower prices for a fixed period).
+Then as long as the change in ownership does not destroy value, then a failure to pass the synergy test (i.e. V(AB) ≤ V(A) + V(B)) is sufficient to pass the outsourcing test.
+An ownership change could destroy value of the unit that is outsourced (i.e., O[B] < V[B]) if key people would leave the unit or if the unit is transferred to the new owner without proper compensation to the original owners (e.g. an upfront payment or guaranteed lower prices for a fixed period).
 The remaining units could suffer (i.e., VO[A] < V[A]) if the inputs received from B are worse than before.

-The synergy test may fail even though it used to pass.
+The synergy test may fail even though it used to pass earlier.
 For instance, the inputs provided by business B to business A have become standardized so that ongoing collaboration is no longer needed.
 The synergy test may also fail because of dis-synergies, for instance, missed opportunities for B to sell to A’s rivals, or because of poor management of B by A’s managers as it is not seen as important enough to merit attention.

 A vendor can do better than the in-house unit